Search results for:

-cPanel is used to manage your sites and domains, while Web Host Manager (WHM) is used to manage multiple hosting accounts/multiple cPanels.
-For example, setting limits on the amount of memory allocated to each account or limiting the number of domains each account can have.
+cPanel is used to manage your sites and domains, while Web Host Manager (WHM) manages multiple hosting accounts/multiple cPanels.
+For example, setting limits on the amount of memory allocated to each account or limiting each account's number of domains.

-WHM is often used by web designers and developers to offer their clients hosting packages.
+Web designers and developers often use WHM to offer their clients hosting packages.

 Note: Shared hosting plans do not come with WHM.
 All cloud and dedicated servers have the ability to access WHM with a cPanel license.